 manifestations of the universal great integrity (or void).
 Often accompanied

-with the visualizations are mantras, prayers, and other highly ritualized
+with the visualizations are mantras, prayers, visualizations, mudras, and other dharanas.

 For one who is a kundalini or hatha yogin, worship is 24 hours a day on mother